adam-rumpf/social-transit-solver/README.md

 This program shares a large amount of code with a [social-transit-solver-single](https://github.com/adam-rumpf/social-transit-solver-single), including its objective function, constraint function, and assignment model.
 This program largely consists of a search process that uses these modules as subroutines.

+Note that this program may take an extremely long time to run for large problem instances.
+A search parameter file allows the user to specify the number of search iterations.
+The program can also be terminated early by pressing `[Ctrl]+[C]` during its execution, which causes the it to safely quit at the end of the current iteration (which may still take a fair amount of time).

 I would not expect this program to be of much use to anyone outside of our research group, but it is provided here for anyone interested.

 ## Output Logs